Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Simulations

 To generate a mock MW stellar halo for each simulation, we draw phase-space samples from radially-biased distribution functions as implemented in \textsc{agama} \citep{2019MNRAS.482.1525V}.
 This requires instances of a tracer density profile, a potential, and a prescription for the radial velocity anisotropy.
 We use a spheroidal tracer density profile,

-allowing the logarithmic slope of the outer halo to vary between $\gamma \in [-3, -5]$ to account for the range of previous literature values \citep[e.g.,][]{Han2022, Amarante2024, Cavieres2025, Li2025}.
-For the potential, we use the combined rigid MW profile consisting of an NFW dark matter halo, a stellar disc and bulge for the potential \citep{Navarro1996, Navarro1997} with relevant parameters adopted from each unique MW--LMC simulation; see, Sec.~\ref{sec:simulations-MW}.
+allowing the logarithmic slope of the outer halo to vary between $\gamma \in [3, 5]$\footnote{Although $\beta$ is often used to denote the outer density slope, we adopt $\gamma$ here to avoid confusion with the velocity anisotropy parameter $\beta$.} to account for the range of previous literature values \citep[e.g.,][]{Han2022, Amarante2024, Cavieres2025, Li2025}.
+We note that the inner slope is fixed, $\rho \propto r^{-1}$, making it formally inconsistent with very radially biased distributions via the \textit{cusp slope -- anisotropy theorem} \citep{An2006}.
+In this study, we use stars well beyond the scale radius to perform parameter inference, making this inconsistency negligible here.
+For the potential, we use the combined rigid MW profile, consisting of an NFW dark matter halo, a stellar disc and bulge \citep{Navarro1996, Navarro1997} with relevant parameters adopted from each unique MW--LMC simulation; see, Sec.~\ref{sec:simulations-MW}.
 We implement the radial bias of stellar velocities \citep{Osipkov1979, Merritt1985, Binney2008} using a constant velocity anisotropy profile such that the anisotropy remains constant and equal to $\beta_0$ over all radial scales.

 We sample $20,000$ phase-space coordinates per stellar halo to minimise Poisson noise, ensuring observational uncertainty dominates.
 This precision allows us to convolve simulated data with survey-specific observational uncertainties to produce observational-like quantities used for the inference.
 In this study, we apply the survey-specific uncertainties to the binned radial and tangential velocity measurements from the H3+SEGUE+MagE dataset; see Sec.~\ref{sec:data-measurements}.
 This approach allows us to forward model all the stellar haloes to match a specific survey of interest, in this case the combined H3+SEGUE+MagE outer halo survey, and perform the subsequent inference.
-For a given MW--LMC potential with reflex motion, we integrate all particles in the stellar halo to present-day over the last $2.2\,\mathrm{Gyr}$ \citep[motivated the epoch when the LMC crosses the MW virial radius in][]{Garavito-Camargo2019}.
+For a given MW--LMC potential with reflex motion, we integrate all particles in the stellar halo as test particles to present-day over the last $2.2\,\mathrm{Gyr}$ \citep[motivated by the epoch when the LMC crosses the MW virial radius in][]{Garavito-Camargo2019}.